reddio-com/doc/docs/guide/getting-started/transfer-eths-between-layer-1-and-layer-2.md

 ## Deposit: from layer 1 to layer 2

 If you want to trade on layer 2, you need to have assets on layer 2.
 So you need to deposit your assets from layer 1 to layer 2 at first.
-We will use Goerli ETH as example.
-You can get your own Goerli ETH by going to the [faucet page](https://goerlifaucet.com/) and click on “Send Me ETH” to get some Goerli ETH.
+We will use Sepolia ETH as example.
+You can get your own Sepolia ETH by going to the [faucet page](https://sepoliafaucet.com/) and click on “Send Me ETH” to get some Sepolia ETH.

 Now, we will show you how to implement the deposit function in your application.
 The only things you need to care about is your starkKey and the amount of ETH you want to deposit: